I love everything about writing. I love words, I love plots, but above all — I love characters.

 - No matter how fantastical the set-up, remember it’s the character’s regular, real world.

 Especially in fantasy, writers imagine a world where everyone rides pegasi and communicates through music.
 Great, but then they imagine their hero is a bounty hunter, a fighting master, and secret heir to the throne.
-And then they stop, at least character-wise, as if, ‘Hey, it’s not real life — we got pegasi here for gosh sakes! — do you want him to be an accountant?’
-No, but I want his life to feel as real as your accountant’s.
+And then the writer stops, at least character-wise, as if, ‘Hey, it’s not real life — we got pegasi here for gosh sakes! — do you want him to be an accountant?’
+No, but I want your fantasy character’s life to feel as real as your accountant’s.
 I don’t mind if he’s all these things if I believe this is his real life, day to day.
 What’s his family like?
 What does he want out of life in the future?
 Has he ever killed a man?
 Or bruised his little pinky fighting?
-It may be crazy to us, but it’s his normalcy.
+It may be crazy to us, but this is his normalcy.

 - Make a mess(-y life)

 Speaking of that family, why not give him one?
 The orphan/loner will always be popular, but people can really connect to him having a family, no matter how close or distant they are.
 Give him overdue bills, break his nose (Chinatown), make him a secret writer of terrible poetry.
 You may want clean lines in your story, but consider mussing up your hero a little bit — they’ll be the better for it.

 - Get inspired